 Brihadeshwara Temple in Thanjavur was built thousands of years ago by Raja Raja Cholan.
 It determines the cultural heritage of the Cholan Empire.
-It is also known as the big temple and is a symbol of Tamil architecture.
+People also call it the big temple, a symbol of Tamil architecture.
 The temple has the world’s tallest temple tower.
-Its top is carved using a single stone weighing 80 tons.
-It is still wondering how the stone was taken to the top without any technological support.
-Many experts say that it is still tricky an 80-ton stone with all kinds of technical support even to this day.
-Another important fact is that you will not be able to find the shadow of the temple.
-A lot of architectural techniques have been used to build it in such a manner.
+Its top is a single stone weighing 80 tons.
+We still wonder how the stone was taken to the top without technological support.
+Many experts say that an 80-ton stone with all kinds of technical support is still tricky even to this day.
+Another important fact is that you cannot find the temple’s shadow.
+Many architectural techniques have been used to build it in such a manner.
 If you ever get a chance to visit south India, don’t miss seeing this shore temple in Thanjavur.

 The Churches and Convents of Goa

-The Churches and Convents of Goa is a continuing property situated in the Portuguese Indies’ ancient capital.
-These seven monuments exercised prominent significance in the 16th to 18th centuries to advance major art and carving by spreading different art forms such as Manueline, Mannerist, and Baroque and design buildings throughout Asian countries.
+The Churches and Convents of the Goa area continued in the Portuguese Indies’ ancient capital.
+These seven monuments exercised major significance in the 16th to 18th centuries to advance significant art and carving by spreading different art forms such as Manueline, Mannerist, and Baroque and designing buildings throughout Asian countries.
 Catholic missions were established to support the Christian missionaries in India.
 Many grand and majestic churches, convents, cathedrals, and chapels were built following European religious amenities.
-These structures are known for their architectural designs and stunning techniques.
+These structures are famous for their architectural designs and stunning techniques.

 Mahabalipuram is an ancient city in the southern coastal region of Tamil Nadu.
-Being situated in the outskirts of Chennai, this historical place attracts a lot of tourists every year due to its sculptural and architectural variations.
-These were known to be spectacular masterpieces during the Pallava dynasty.
+On the outskirts of Chennai, this historical place attracts many tourists every year due to its sculptural and architectural variations.
+These are spectacular masterpieces of the Pallava dynasty.
 Krishna’s butterball is very popular for its colossal appearance and its ability to withstand the force of gravity.
 Many rulers have tried to pull it down using multiple elephants.
 But the reason behind its presence is still unknown.

-The seven Rathas is another attraction with enormous stone carvings and sculpturings.
+The seven Rathas are another attraction with enormous stone carvings and sculptures.
 Most of these carvings were from a huge single rock.
 The next attraction is the Shore Temple.
 It is known for its vast history and traditional values.
-It is also said that few temples are yet to be found as its deep under the sea.
-Many witnesses are said to have seen the tower of the temples during high tides and tsunami.
+It is also said that few temples are yet to be found as it is deep under the sea.
+Many witnesses are said to have seen the tower of the temples during high tides and tsunamis.
 Don’t forget to visit this place if you visit Chennai.

-These are some of the famous places that you must visit at least once in your lifetime.
+It would be best to visit These famous places at least once in your lifetime.

 Author Bio: Charlotte Lin is a content creator at escaperoom.com.
-She’s a passionate young woman, mother to an amazing nine-year-old, and an avid reader.
-Over the years, writing has helped her explore and understand the world and her own self.
+She’s a passionate young woman, a mother to a fantastic nine-year-old, and an avid reader.
+Over the years, writing has helped her explore and understand the world and herself.
 She loves to travel, meet new people, and spend quality time with her daughter.
 You can find her on LinkedIn.

 Looking for more posts on things to do in Asia?
 Start here: